($583) Cost to ship a car from Tallahassee, FL to Charleston, SC

 The time of the year

-Seasonal demand and weather conditions in both Tallahassee and Charleston can impact car shipping prices.
+The time of year and weather conditions in Tallahassee and Charleston play a major role in determining car shipping rates.

 Tallahassee has long summers and short, mild winters, as well as drier springs and autumns.